How to care for your Air Plant

 During spring and summer, use air plant foliar spray or soak in air plant water-dissolvable fertilizer while soak-watering.
 Use 1-2 times a month.

-Air plants are considered to be non-toxic.
+Air plants are considered to be non-toxic to humans and pets if ingested.